kyma-project/community/guidelines/repository-guidelines/01-new-repository-settings.md

 [Define labels](https://help.github.com/en/articles/creating-a-label) for the new repository so you could use them in issues and pull requests.
 Follow the naming convention and color array used in other repositories such as [`kyma`](https://github.com/kyma-project/kyma/labels).

-> **TIP:** You can copy labels from the existing repository to the new repository using [this](https://github.com/jvandemo/copy-github-labels-cli) GitHub CLI tool.
+> **TIP:** You can copy labels from the existing repository to the new repository using the [GitHub CLI tool](https://github.com/jvandemo/copy-github-labels-cli).

 ## Add the repository to teams
 Add the repository to both [developers](https://github.com/orgs/kyma-project/teams/developers/repositories) and [developers-triage](https://github.com/orgs/kyma-project/teams/developers-triage/repositories) teams.